RebelTechnology/OpenWareLab/PureData/README.md

 Currently Pd extensions are not supported, only (most) Pd Vanilla objects.
 See this [list of supported objects](SupportedObjects.md).
 Notably `expr`, `expr~` and `vline` are not currently supported.

 ### Instructions
 The easiest way to run a Pure Data patch on an OWL device is to use the online compiler.
 Go to [the patch library](https://www.rebeltech.org/patch-library/patches/my-patches/) and, if necessary, create an account.
 Then click on My Patches, Create patch, and upload all .pd files that your patch requires.
-Make sure to specify Compilation Type `pd`, and select the correct Main File (your top level Pd file).
+Make sure to specify Compilation type `pd`, and select the correct Main File (your top level Pd file).

 You can also compile Pd patches offline using [OwlProgram](https://github.com/pingdynasty/OwlProgram) and a local installation of [hvcc](https://github.com/pingdynasty/hvcc.git) (the Heavy compiler; use our fork to take advantage of OWL-specific features and bug fixes).
 For details on using OwlProgram, see the project readme.